 This process works the straps through five slots: the infant insert, the seat pad, the movable plastic pan of the head rest, a second layer of padding, and finally, the plastic seat shell.
 The harness can get hung up along the way.
 If you find yourself getting frustrated, work through one layer at a time rather than trying to poke the harness through all at once.

 Fit to Child

-The featured model represents a standard 20″, 7 lbs newborn with a 7″ torso.
+The featured model represents a standard 20″, 7 pounds newborn with a 7″ torso.
 The bottom harness position is a good 1.5″ below baby’s shoulders and the harness fits tightly with and without the pads.
 The manual advises removing the shoulder pads to achieve a better fit if necessary, but the bottom and back insert are always required for newborn mode.

 Converting the Harness to Standard Rear Facing Mode

 In the standard rear facing mode for children larger than newborn sized, the crotch buckle may be on either the middle or most interior position, and the headrest must be positioned so the harness is placed at or just below the child’s shoulders.

 I converted the seat back to the standard rear facing mode by rerouting the buckle so it is only threaded through the first slot with no extra loop back, rerouting the harness through the slot connected with the no rethread feature and placing the harness back on the outer most loops.

 This baby has a 9.5 inch torso and has an excellent fit on the lowest harness position with the infant padding in use.
 Without the padding in place, her shoulders wouldn’t quite reach the bottom harness position.